ZendaInnocent/SAAS-kit/CONTRIBUTING.md

-# How to contribute to Coding Pride forum
+# How to contribute to Django SAAS-kit

 ## Set up working copy of repo in your computer